 Page 12 continues with "There is some evidence that humans can localize odor sources in highly controlled circumstances… But these circumstances are the exception, not the rule, and do not represent the typical experiences of human subjects in their environment.
 For this reason I will not consider them here."
-Batty correctly referenced the existence of individuals with acute sensorial perceptions, and Batty correctly stated the disclaimer that the dissertation was restricted to the topic of common olfactory perception by what are deemed to be normal individuals.
+Batty correctly referenced the existence of individuals with acute sensorial perceptions, and Batty correctly stated the disclaimer that the dissertation was restricted to the topic of common olfactory perceptions by common individuals.

 At this point it is useful to bring back into thought the popular belief about molecules plus the bit of information about the gypsy moth.
 From the University of Illinois' Focus on Plant Problems it is stated that "The adult males are out several days before the female.
 The male can "smell" a female from as much as a mile away."
 I personally do not know if a male gypsy moth can smell a mate at one inch or one-hundred miles away, but for the sake of generalities let us assume that the moth can smell a potential mate at about a mile or more away.